grpappalardo/geopandas-migration-tutorial/README.md

-# geopandas-migration-tutorial
+# Geopandas Migration Tutorial
 ![](geopslide.JPG)
-No pandas were harmed in the making of this tutorial.
+Note: No pandas were harmed in the making of this tutorial.

 Geopandas is an extension of Pandas, which is an open source Python project for data analysis and visualization in Python.
 Began in 2008, a key feature is DataFrame objects, which are used to analyze data from a variety of formats (CSV, text, Excel, SQL, HDF5).
 GeoPandas empowers the GIS-minded Python programmer and “extends the datatypes used by Pandas to allow spatial operations on geometric types.
 Geometric operations are performed by shapely.
 Geopandas further depends on fiona for file access and descartes and matplotlib for plotting.”
 With Geopandas, you can do many GIS tasks, including make a map, analyze geospatial data, and merge data (akin to Lab 4).

 My goal for this project was learn a new GIS-related technology so Geopandas stuck out to me as a great technology to explore.
 The basic data structures in GeoPandas are GeoSeries and GeoDataFrame (subclasses of Pandas Series and DataFrame).